piroor/tweet.sh/README.md

    * `-c`: maximum number of tweets to be responded.
 10 by default. (optional)
    * `-s`: the id of the last tweet already known. (optional) If you specify this option, only tweets newer than the given tweet will be returned.
+   * `-m`: the id of the tweet you are searching tweets older than it. (optional) If you specify this option, only tweets older than the given tweet will be returned.
    * `-t`: type of results. (optional)
      Possible values: `recent`  (default), `popular`, or `mixed`.
    * `-h`: command line to run for each search result. (optional)